oselvar/connector/README.md

 # Oselvar Connector

-Oselvar Connector is a command-line program that extracts metrics as *Oselvar CSV* from issue trackers.
+Oselvar Connector is a command-line program that extracts metrics from issue trackers.

 These metrics can be used to display various charts, such as *cycle time scatter plots* and *cumulative flow diagrams* on [oselvar.com](https://oselvar.com).

+The metrics are represented as *Oselvar CSV*.

 ## Oselvar CSV

-Oselvar CSV is a data format where each row represents the history of a *work item* (typically an issue or a pull request).
+Oselvar CSV is a data format where each row represents the history of a *work item* (for example a GitHub issue or pull request).
 The first two columns (`id` and `name`) are mandatory.
 The following columns represent stages in the workflow, and when the work item entered a particular stage.